shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

 7 directories, 7 files
 ```

-Now we access the `lectures` folder, with three different *os* methods.
+Now I'll show you three ways to traverse the `lectures` folder.

 The first method is *os.listdir()*.
 It returns a list of all entry names in the first layer of the directory tree.